Kreplach: Name

 By folk etymology, the name has been sometimes explained as standing for the initials of three Jewish holidays which are not real holidays; therefore the meat is covered in dough: K for (Eve of Yom) Kippur, R for (Hoshaana) Rabbah, and P for Purim, which together form the word KReP.
+However, this hypothesis ignores that Kippur is spelled with a כִּ (kaf) and kreplach with a ק (qof).

 Shape

 Some cooks use a square of dough that is filled and folded into triangles.
 Others use rounds of dough resulting in a crescent shape, or two squares of dough.